 Royal Commission of Inquiry into Don Dale juvenile detention and concomitant (alleged) institutional abuse

-This submission was the very first presented to the Royal Commission, the very minute this was launched in the Darwin Courts.
-When read, it was deleted from the submission collection; presumably because it was made by the only person who knew the full story of the inexorable decline of juvenile justice effectiveness since self-government began in 1978.
+This submission was the very first presented to the Royal Commission, the very minute after this was launched in the Darwin Courts.
+Evidently, when read by the Commissioners, it was deleted from the submission collection.
+I am forced to conclude that this was because it was made by the only surviving person who knew the full story of the inexorable decline of juvenile justice effectiveness since self-government began in 1978... me.

 This experience should serve as a warning to those naive Australians who believe there is no corruption in our judiciary.

 - Reasons for my submission: My historical involvement in, and proximity to, the incremental events and incidents which culminated in the current shameful situation; in conjunction with the reality that few if any Territorians with prerequisite continuity of oversight are now available, left me with little choice;

 - Identification of the numerous causative factors which contributed to the historical disintegration of a once-effective NT juvenile justice system;

 Contemporary aspects of the operation of the Don Dale facility will not be covered as ample material in this regard will flow from other contributors.
 However, if anyone considers that the outrageous behavior of staff, or gross inadequacy of the facility, is anything but the visible manifestation of a collapsed juvenile justice system, that person is willingly delusional.

 The dismal picture revealed to the Australian public, just gets worse.